Season III: Sudden Death

 Inside it was dim and loud.
 The air was thick with the smell of ale and smoke and something roasting.
 They took a table near the back, ordered food and something to drink.
 When the cups came, Puli raised his, then set it down.
 "Actually—we're going to trials.
 Might as well not drink any alcohol.
 Stay sharp."

 Tyba and Madison agreed.
 They ate—bread, stew, a wedge of cheese—and watched the room.
 Low beams crossed the ceiling; the fire in the hearth threw shadows on the walls.
+The wall beside the hearth was shingled with bills—bounties, lost cargo, a reward for a runaway apprentice—and one had been pinned over so many times the corners had furred to felt.
+Tyba leaned to read it and huffed a laugh.
+It was not a bounty at all but a kind of handbill: Crescendo.
+Contracts considered.
+No banners.
+No questions.
+Someone had inked a crude crown onto the painted helm—a joke, or a tribute.
+"That's the one from the road stories," Tyba said.
+"Walked a drake's hoard out of the high passes alone, they say.
+Half of these are forged—men sign his name to sell their own work."
+Puli grunted around a mouthful of bread.
+"Famous enough to be counterfeited."
+The name meant nothing to Madison yet.
+She filed it the way you file weather in a country you do not live in.
 At a nearby table a hooded figure sat alone, hunched over his cup.
 The hood hid most of his face—only a sharp chin and a thin mouth visible when he spoke.
 He was lean, narrow-shouldered, and his hands were never still: they flicked and twisted in the air as if he were already throwing something.
 "I'll use my throwing stars.
 Impress Hegal.
 They'll see."
 His voice was a mutter, for himself or for no one.

 At the next table over sat two others.
 Both had the look of archers—the way they carried their shoulders, the calluses on their draw hands.
 Bows were propped against their chairs, quivers at their feet.
 The first was a man in his thirties, broad in the chest, with short dark hair going grey at the temples and a scar that ran along his jaw and down his neck.
 His arms were thick; he had the build of someone who had drawn a heavy bow for years.
 The second was younger, maybe Madison's age, lanky and restless—long limbs, dark skin, hair tied back in a short tail.
 His fingers tapped the table.
 He kept glancing at the door.
 Puli had been listening.
 He leaned over.
 "You're also going to the Hegal's trials?
 For recruitment?"